exebetche/vlsub/README.md

 Add possibility to set opensubtitles.org username/password in config menu to avoid download limit to unlogged users

 ##### 2013-08-31 (version 0.9.9)
-Review configuration process from scratch to avoid blocking problem with Win 8 + windows username with special characters Allow user to set VLSub's working directory from config interface
+Rewrite configuration process from scratch to avoid blocking problem with Win 8 + windows username with special characters Allow user to set VLSub's working directory from config interface

 ##### 2013-07-25 (version 0.9.8)